argilla-io/distilabel/docs/technical-reference/llms.md

 - `frequency_penalty` and `presence_penalty`: the frequency penalty penalizes tokens that have already appeared in the generated text, limiting the possibility of those appearing again, and the `presence_penalty` penalizes regardless of the frequency.

+- `num_threads`: some LLMs work better when using several threads to generate text, this parameter allows to specify the number of threads to use.

 - `prompt_format` and `prompt_formatting_fn`: these two parameters allow to tweak the prompt of our models, for example we can direct the `LLM` to format the prompt according to one of the defined formats, while `prompt_formatting_fn` allows to pass a function that will be applied to the prompt before the generation, for extra control of what we ingest to the model.

+Besides the general parameters, some `LLM` subclasses also have some implementation specific parameters to control the text generation, but those will be explained in the corresponding section.

 ### `generate` method